Jonathan Duhamel: Robbery

 Duhamel was badly beaten in a home invasion robbery in December 2011.
 Duhamel's Main Event bracelet, a Rolex watch, and $150,000 in cash were stolen.
-Anthony Bourque and John Stephen Clark Lemay, who carried out the actual robbery and Andres Valderrama, the getaway driver were also arrested.
+Anthony Bourque and John Stephen Clark Lemay, who carried out the robbery and Andres Valderrama, the getaway driver, were arrested.
 Police have since recovered approximately half of the cash stolen.

 Income tax case

-Unlike in the United States, gambling winnings are generally not considered taxable income in Canada, however the Canada Revenue Agency has taken the position that poker earnings can be taxable if they constitute income derived from the conduct of business, which from the CRA's point of view has included playing the game on a professional basis.
+Unlike in the United States, gambling winnings are generally not considered taxable income in Canada.
+However, the Canada Revenue Agency has taken the position that poker earnings can be taxable if they constitute income derived from the conduct of business, which from the CRA's point of view has included playing the game on a professional basis.
 Based on this position, the CRA re-assessed Duhamel's income tax returns from 2010, 2011 and 2012 and demanded Duhamel remit millions of dollars in what it claimed to be unpaid taxes.
 Duhamel objected, leading to litigation in the Tax Court of Canada over whether his poker winnings were taxable income.
 The case was delayed by the COVID-19 pandemic, but eventually adjudicated in June 2022.

 As Duhamel (via a corporation he owned and controlled) had already declared and paid taxes on income derived from sources such as his sponsorship agreement with PokerStars, the only issue before the court was whether Duhamel's net earnings from the WSOP Main Event and subsequent events, which he considered to be non-taxable gambling winnings, legally constituted business income for 2010, 2011 and 2012.
-The CRA's reassessment the taxpayer's 2010, 2011 and 2012 taxation years included the taxpayer's net winnings from the poker tournaments in which he participated during these taxation years, on the basis that the taxpayer was carrying on a business through his poker gambling activities.
+The CRA's reassessment of the taxpayer's 2010, 2011 and 2012 taxation years included the taxpayer's net winnings from the poker tournaments in which he participated during these taxation years, on the basis that the taxpayer was carrying on a business through his poker gambling activities.

 The court upheld Duhamel's appeal, finding that on a balance of probabilities the taxpayer's poker gambling activities were not carried on in a sufficiently commercial manner to constitute a source of income from a business for the purposes of the Income Tax Act, and ordered the CRA to exclude net gains from these activities in determining Duhamel's income.